 Alana M. Anton

 My current research focuses on identity in the Appalachian region.
-As a GA girl raised in the Piedmont, I feel a strong connection to the land and people, my people, of the mountains.
+As a GA girl raised in the foothills, I feel a strong connection to the land and people, my people, of the mountains.
 As a queer woman with unseen mental health disabilities seeking community here in the mountains of SC, I wish to shine a light on the forgotten populations that are, in our own way, thriving.

 I write for the rest of us.
 My goal as a sociologist is to bring about a more just and equitable world.
 I do not think there can be sociology without activism.
 My work is featured on Medium, B!tch Media, 100 Days in Appalachia, Activist History Review, and Appalnet.
 I have been an expert guest on Dixieland of the Proletariat, Queer Mountaineers, and the Evoking History podcasts.